-In conjunction with Sungei Buloh Wetland Reserve’s 25th Anniversary, the Reserve kicked off its year-long celebrations on World Wetlands Day, culmintating with Welcome Waders!
+In conjunction with Sungei Buloh Wetland Reserve’s 25th Anniversary, the Reserve kicked off its year-long celebrations on World Wetlands Day, culminating with Welcome Waders!
 From 7 to 13 October 2018 to celebrate World Migratory Bird Day.
-Throughout the year, there were various monthly activities to engage with the community on a specially created webpage.
+Throughout the year, there were various monthly activities to engage with the community on a specially created web-page.

 To add on to the good cheer, it was announced on 7 October that Mandai Mangrove and Mudflats, a rich feeding ground for migratory birds, will be conserved as a Nature Park.
 The 73-hectare nature park will enhance the Reserve’s ecological capacity in wetland and migratory shorebird conservation.
 The momentous news was covered across various online and traditional media platforms in various languages – both online and in print.

 For the third year running, Sungei Buloh Wetland Reserve welcomed the return of the migratory birds with ‘Welcome Waders!’.
 To raise awareness about these birds, visitors learnt about our feathered friends in a multitude of family-friendly activities and workshops from 7 to 13 October 2018.
 The event was extremely well received, and drew about 2000 visitors who participated in the various activities.
 To commemorate 25 years of wetland conservation, a specially produced coffee table book, Birds of Our Wetlands, which displays the beauty of the birds seen at the Reserve and its environs, was also launched.
 This was accompanied by a photo exhibition of photographs from the book.